kamwro/Tic-Tac-Toe/README.md

 You have to download the source and header files, put them in the folder, compile the .cpp files and run the .exe program.

+## AI Logic

+It uses minimax algorithm with the alpha beta pruning and move's depth comparison.

 ## Feedback

 More than welcome!